 System vice president

-Sara Criger has been president of Mercy Hospital since July 1, 2012.
-Ms. Criger held several executive level positions in the twin cities market prior to joining Allina Health.
-She held various positions during fifteen years of service with Fairview Health Services, including Vice President, Ambulatory Services, University of Minnesota Medical Center, Fairview, and President, Fairview Ridges Hospital and Clinics.
-More recently she held the position of vice president, HealthEast Care System and CEO, St. Joseph's Hospital, a 258 bed tertiary hospital.
-Ms. Criger also led HealthEast system responsibilities for cardiovascular, neurosciences, and mental health service lines, as well as, the HealthEast Medical Laboratories and HealthEast Hospice Care.
+Sara Criger's president of Mercy Hospital.
+Prior to joining Allina Health in 2012 she held several executive level positions in the Twin Cities market.
+During 15 years of service with Fairview Health Services, she served as vice president of ambulatory services, University of Minnesota Medical Center, Fairview, and president of Fairview Ridges Hospital and Clinics.
+She also held the position of vice president, HealthEast Care System and CEO, St. Joseph's Hospital, a 258 bed tertiary hospital.
+Ms. Criger also led HealthEast system responsibilities for cardiovascular, neurosciences, and mental health service lines, as well as the HealthEast Medical Laboratories and HealthEast Hospice Care.

 Ms. Criger holds a bachelor's degree in business administration from Western Connecticut State University and a master's of science degree in health services administration from the University of St. Francis.